Hahdin/ObjectUnion/README.md

 # ObjectUnion
-function to create a union of unique object from multiple arrays of objects, based on specific keys
+function to create a union of unique objects from multiple arrays of objects, based on specific keys

 ```js
 const ObjectUnionMultiKey = (keys, ...arrays) => {